 Dynamic content is content for a message that’s tweaked based on known information about the targeted app user.
 Basically, anything that you have captured as a Profile attribute within the app can be used as dynamic content.
 For example, if you know a user searched for Bluetooth headphones the last time they used your shopping app, you can mention Bluetooth headphones in a push notification.

 When it comes to the number of characters, it really depends on the type of message.
 According to research, 90 characters is the ideal to get clicks.
 However, for offers, it’s best to keep them to 20 or 25.
-There’s actually a guide to push notification length by industry over on Business of Apps.
 The stats show that if your app is in entertainment or travel you can get away with longer messages.
 However, when it comes to education, training or coupons it’s best to keep it short.

 7. Time it perfectly within the user journey